luanmdang/notch-prompter/README.md

 # Notch Prompter (macOS)
+Turn your notch into a teleprompter!

-A minimal, native macOS teleprompter that expands directly from the MacBook notch.
+Notch-Prompter is a minimal, native macOS teleprompter that expands directly from the MacBook notch.
+(Okay... the actual activation area is not so perfect... it's slightly at the edge the notch)

-Notch Prompter is an open-source Swift + SwiftUI + AppKit menu bar app designed for creators, presenters, and anyone who wants to maintain natural eye-contact on camera.
+Open-source Swift + SwiftUI + AppKit menu bar app designed for creators, presenters, and anyone who wants to maintain natural eye-contact on camera.
 Hover over the notch (or use a hotkey) and a small teleprompter panel smoothly rolls down beneath the camera, displaying your script exactly where your eyes already are.

+Heavily inspired by the amazing Alcove app for Mac.

 ## ✨ Features
 - **Notch-activated teleprompter:** Hover near the notch and the panel animates downward.